lamfo-unb/lamfo-unb.github.io/_posts/2020-04-21-COVID-China-EN.md

 **Image 1** above shows the cumulative number of confirmed cases of COVID-19 in China (Taiwan not included).
 Note that the exponential pattern appears at the beginning but the concavity of the curve changes rapidly, contrary to expectations and to what was observed in almost all other countries.
 The growth happened with "jumps" at the beginning of the series, followed by a practically linear trend in the first days of February, a single day of great growth, and a long period with decreasing new cases per day, until the curve became practically a straight line since the early March.

-Furthermore, looking at the decomposition of the aggregate data for province level in **image 2**, we can notice that a single province -- Hubei -- is responsible for almost all cases from China, while all other provinces (which also differ considerably among themselves in area, population density, temperature, distance to the virus' city of origin, etc.) exhibited practically the same pattern, resulting in a sigmoid curve with surgical precision.
+Furthermore, looking at the decomposition of the aggregate data for province-level in **image 2**, we can notice that a single province -- Hubei -- is responsible for almost all cases from China, while all other provinces (which also differ considerably among themselves in area, population density, temperature, distance to the virus' city of origin, etc.) exhibited practically the same pattern, resulting in a sigmoid curve with surgical precision.

 At the provincial level, the only place that showed some degree of variance over time was Hong Kong; in Shandong, there was a great variation in a single day -- 21 February 2020, when an outbreak of the virus was reported in the Rencheng Prison in the city of Jining: on that day 203 people were added to the confirmed statistic, an isolated point in a "well behaved" curve in all periods besides that day.
 In Guangdong (in southern China) and Heilongjiang (in northeastern China) the series returned to grow in late March and early April, respectively, both after a long period with virtually no variation.
 See the behavior of the series of these provinces in **image 3**.

 ![](/img/covid19/f4.png)
-***Image 4**: Cumulative COVID-19 cases per state in the Unites States, as of 30 Mar 2020.
+***Image 4**: Cumulative COVID-19 cases per state in the United States, as of 30 Mar 2020.
 Retrieved from ["Coronavirus: Out of Many, One" by Tomas Pueyo](https://medium.com/@tomaspueyo/coronavirus-out-of-many-one-36b886af37e9)*

 ![](/img/covid19/f5.png)
 ***Image 5**: Same as image 4, with all states except New York and New Jersey.
 Retrieved from ["Coronavirus: Out of Many, One" by Tomas Pueyo](https://medium.com/@tomaspueyo/coronavirus-out-of-many-one-36b886af37e9)*